-Equine Assisted Psychotherapy (EAP) is one of the fastest-growing segments in the mental health field.
-EAP has proven to be an extremely effective form of therapy that can be implemented in tandem with other more traditional modes of therapy.
-Learn more about Equine Assisted Psychotherapy in Tennessee.
+Equine-assisted psychotherapy (EAP) is one of the fastest-growing segments in the mental health field.
+EAP has proven to be a highly effective form of therapy that can be implemented in tandem with other traditional modes of treatment.
+EAP is based on the premise that horses are non-judgmental creatures that can help patients to feel comfortable and safe while working through difficult emotions and experiences.

-Unlike traditional therapies, Equine Assisted Psychotherapy (EAP) takes place within an arena or barn setting with horses, a mental health professional, and an equine professional.
-Through structured and mutually respectful activities, EAP utilizes the horse to both provoke responses from the client and then mirror that client’s behavior.
-EAP is not “play therapy”, nor is it some existential experience.
-Rather, the therapist facilitates the session and monitors the client while the equine specialist monitors the horse in order to infer and interpret the subtle ways the horse’s body language communicates comfort, discomfort, and incongruence in the presence of the client.
-Using specific exercises and scenarios, and with the aid of the treatment team, EAP clients learn about themselves and others by processing the horse’s response and their own feelings, behaviors, and patterns during the session.
+Instead, the therapist facilitates the session and monitors the client.
+In contrast, the equine specialist monitors the horse to infer and interpret the subtle ways the horse’s body language communicates comfort, discomfort, and incongruence in the client’s presence.
+Using specific exercises and scenarios, and with the aid of the treatment team, EAP clients learn about themselves and others by processing the horse’s response and their feelings, behaviors, and patterns during the session.

-Equine Assisted Psychotherapy is experiential instead of solely intellectual, which makes it especially effective for treatment-resistant clients or people having difficulty progressing within the parameters of traditional office therapy.
-EAP shows how a person responds to difficult and challenging situations “in the present”.
-The focus moves from the client-therapist relationship to the client’s relationship with the horse, and ultimately, with themselves.
+Equine-assisted psychotherapy is experiential instead of solely intellectual, which makes it especially effective for treatment-resistant clients or people having difficulty progressing within the parameters of traditional office therapy.
+EAP shows how a person responds to challenging situations “in the present.”
+The focus moves from the client-therapist relationship to the client’s relationship with the horse and, ultimately, with themselves.
 Some of the issues addressed might include:

-- What kind of life skills does the client utilize in tight or challenging situations?
+- What life skills does the client utilize in tight or challenging situations?

 - Is a particular response serving the client?

-Equine Assisted Psychotherapy can be a powerful alternative to traditional talk therapy, or can simply provide insight for an individual who may be confronting a difficult therapeutic juncture.
-Therefore, the focus of EAP is not riding or horsemanship.
-In fact, 100% of EAP takes place on the ground.
-Rather, the focus of EAP involves constructing activities and challenges involving the horses that will require the client or group to interact with the animal, and then to apply certain skills or improved responses/behaviors to a given challenge.
+Equine-assisted psychotherapy can be a powerful alternative to traditional talk therapy or can provide insight for an individual who may be confronting a difficult therapeutic juncture.
+As a result, EAP’s primary concern is the ground rather than horseback riding.
+Instead, the focus of EAP involves constructing activities and challenges affecting the horses that will require the client or group to interact with the animal and then apply specific skills or improved responses and behaviors to a given challenge.

 Several of the goals EAP may assist in attaining are as follows: